benrobinson16/SettingsBundleBuilder/README.md

 Note that groups cannot be nested inside one another.
 The `RadioGroup` item acts like a group in the UI so cannot be placed inside a `Group`.

-**NOTE**: If an non-group item is placed at the root level after a `Group`, it will appear in the group due to the formatting of a `.plist` file.
+**NOTE**: If an non-group item is placed at the root level after a `Group`, it will appear in the group in the UI due to the formatting of a `.plist` settings bundle.
 To avoid this, embed this item in a group.

 ### Pages